asweeney0101/Pokemon-App/README.md

 ## Description

-The first JavaScript App we are building for the career foundry course.
+The first JavaScript App we are building for the Career Foundry course.